JCLMantilla/TW3_frontend/README.md

 ## Getting Started

-This project contains a Dockerized React app with a landing page displaying "hello world".
+This project contains a Dockerized React app for TW3 frontend

 ### Docker Usage